 Fees and allowances

 The Youth Guarantee Scheme will cover tuition fees, material and equipment costs of your programme of study.
 18-19 year olds enrolled in fees-free Youth Guarantee qualifications will now be able to access the course-related costs part of the student loan and student allowances if they meet the eligibility criteria.
 Those under 18 years old will not be able to access any part of the student loans.
 Funding for travel is available, conditions apply.
 Please visit the Studylink website for full details.
 We strongly recommend that you read this carefully prior to applying for this programme.

 - There is not a separate Youth Guarantee application form.
 Please apply for this programme by using our standard Otago Polytechnic application form.
 To apply online, or to download a paper version, click the apply button at the top right hand corner of this page.

 - If you meet the criteria for Youth Guarantee funding you will be offered the funding if it is available.
 We will ask you to let us know within two weeks if you do not wish to take up the funding. .

 - If there is no Youth Guarantee funding available, we will send you a letter advising you of this.
 Along with this letter, you will receive an invoice, terms and conditions, a Studylink brochure and an equipment list advising what you will need to purchase before starting your programme.

 You must supply certified copies of proof of identify, academic records and proof of residency (where appropriate).

 There are no additional costs associated with this programme.

 Further study options

-Advance your skills and expand your employment potential with the New Zealand Certificate in Information Technology Essentials (Level 4), the Certificate in IT Service and Support and the Bachelor of Information Technology.
+Advance your skills and expand your employment potential with the New Zealand Certificate in Information Technology Essentials (Level 4) and the Bachelor of Information Technology.
 We offer the Level 4 Certificate on campus in Dunedin or online via the TANZ eCampus.